Andy-Dickinson/advanced_web_tech_server/README.md

 static dir
-    - stores static files such as images and css
+    - stores static files such as images (incl. icons), fonts, css and javascript as well as the favicon

 templates dir
     - stores html template files

-etc dir
-    - stores config files (for Flask / app)

-var dir
-    - stores log files